-I mentioned in April that we were going to give homeschool preschool a try for a bit and see how it worked.
+I mentioned in April that we were going to give homeschooling preschool a try for a bit and see how it worked.
 It has been interesting.
 Here are some random observations in no particular order…

 Caroline does not enjoy doing the same thing or similar things more than a few times.
-We started out making those cute foam letters and by the time we got to about F or G she had lost interest.
+We started out making those cute foam letters and by the time we got to about F or G she had totally lost all interest.
 It didn’t matter that they were different or super cute.
 She just didn’t care to do the same kind of project again.
-She craves and thrives on new experiences.
+She craves variety and thrives on new experiences.

 I’ve also realized that a great deal of what I have saved from teaching will probably never get used.
 I have lots of files that I am going to pitch because they just won’t be relevant with the child I have.

 This past week David and I talked again about whether or not we should consider sending Caroline to preschool this fall.
 I admit that part of it would simply be for a break, even if just for this year.
 But now that she is already sounding out words all over the place… I think she would be bored.
 She’s definitely not ready for a kindergarten class, but when I read the four year old curriculum online for the place I was researching… I think she would be bored.
 I have lots of little readers that she’ll be reading in probably another week (as soon as I sit down and work on some basic sight words with her).
 And even when I think about the fact that I would get a break, I think of the running back and forth to drop her off and pick her up and the volunteering in the classroom, etc. It really would not be a break.
 So I think we’ll just stick to hiring a babysitter to come in once a week for a break for all of us.

 Starfall.com has been a great tool.
 Caroline is thoroughly enjoying it and has learned a lot simply by playing games on there.
 Using the LeapFrog videos was also very instrumental in helping her.
 We have had the first two since last winter:

 We haven’t bought this one yet, but will since it focuses on long vowel sounds and I know it will be helpful: